pallavig702/Kuberneters-vs-Slurm-/README.md

-# Kuberneters-vs-Slurm-
+# Kuberneters-vs-Slurm

-Comparative commands usage of Kubernetes vs Slurm for the similar kind of functions in both the ways.
-Also, this repository encompasses a comparative perspective on usage of both the solutions for upscaling the high speed processing of data.
+A technical comparison of Kubernetes and Slurm command usage for analogous functions is provided here.
+Additionally, this repository offers a comparative perspective on employing both solutions for scaling high-speed data processing.
+Based on my research experience with both systems, this repository provides insights into factors such as ease of use and efficiency for each platform.